angular-macgyver/MacGyver/docs/directives/tag_autocomplete.md

 **mac-tag-autocomplete-selected**
 Type: `Array`
-The list of elements selected by the user
+The list of elements selected by the user (required)

 **mac-tag-autocomplete-query**
 Type: `String`